kuleuven/mango-portal/Custom-deployments.md

     "splash_image": "portal2.jpg",
 ```

-A correct configuration is mandatory for the default login mode when using the generic portal server startup through `src/run_waitress_generic.sh`
+A correct configuration is mandatory for the default login mode when using the generic portal server startup through `src/run_waitress_generic.sh`.  `irods_zones_config_minimal.py` can be used as a stareting point to add your own zones zonfiguration.

 ## Authentication